bramu/help.trusender.github.io/_articles/mobile-push-notifications-aws-sns-iam-access-policy.md

 ### Configuring a user

 We recommend adding a new user to your AWS IAM account specifically for use with Vero.
-This let's you appropriately limit Vero's access to the appropriate AWS SNS platforms, and nothing else.
+This lets you limit Vero's access to the appropriate AWS SNS platforms, and nothing else.

-To setup an AWS user, [follow this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) .
+To setup an AWS user, [follow this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 As part of setup you will be asked to assign a policy to the new user.
 We recommend creating a new policy in line with the section below.

 ### Configuring the policy settings for Vero

 We typically recommend creating a new security policy to attach to the IAM user that you will use to integrate Vero.
 For example, you might call this policy `aws-sns-mobile-push-vero`.

-We have included an example of a policy below.
-This includes the minimum access required for Vero to work successfully with AWS.
-This enables Vero to fetch the your platform endpoints for iOS and Android, add tokens to user profiles and send messages via the resulting AWS ARNs.
+We've included an example of a policy below.
+Below is an example of a policy describing the minimum access required for Vero to work successfully with AWS.
+This access includes:

+- Fetching the platform endpoints you've configured in AWS for iOS and Android
+- Adding tokens to user profiles in Vero
+- Sending messages via the resulting AWS ARNs

 ```
 {